wunki/django-salted/README.md

 The demo_project is a very simple project with the Djagno Admin.
 You can login to the admin [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin) user:admin password: admin

+The vagrant machine uses a virtual venvironment located at `/home/vagrant/env`

 After getting familiar with it, using Django Salted on your own project is simple done with changing a few settings.